BxOxSxS/adhell3-components-exodus/README.md

 ## Customization
 * You can add your own components to `CustomTrackers.txt`, they will be added to the generated files
 * To make "lite" version of components use `-l` or `--lite` argument.
 This version exclude trackers that have set `is_in_exodus` to `false`.
 These trackers are not listed in [Exodus Database](https://reports.exodus-privacy.eu.org)
+* To exclude specific components use `-w` or `--whitelist` argument.
+Place the **exact** names to exclude in `whitelist.txt` one by line in the same folder as script and then run it with the argument

 # Credits
 Thanks to [steveglowplunk](https://xdaforums.com/m/steveglowplunk.6944590/) for creating [this post](https://xdaforums.com/t/script-disable-tracking-services-version-1-8.4099469/) from which I could get custom tracker list and the api url for exodus database